-Budget 2022: Billion-dollar cost-of-living bonanza
+Budget 2022: Two million Kiwis to get $350 — are you eligible?

 The education sector was another big winner.
 Education Minister Chris Hipkins won $777m in capital investment for schools.

-Some of that will go to building a further 280 classrooms at over 40 schools. $105m will go to purchase new classrooms and build sites for kura and $88m will go to the Christchurch School Rebuild programme, which continues to rebuild schools damaged in the city's earthquake a decade ago.
+Some of that will go to building a further 280 classrooms at more than 40 schools. $105m will go to buy new classrooms and sites for kura and $88m will go to the Christchurch School Rebuild programme, which continues its work after the city's earthquake a decade ago.

 The Government will move ahead with its plan to scrap the decile funding system for schools, costing $300m.

-Hipkins said this would include $75m per year in additional equity funding for schools with higher levels of socio-economic need".
+Hipkins said this would include $75m per year in additional equity funding for schools with higher levels of socio-economic need.

 He said the funding would help the Government "make similar changes for early learning" in the future.